Forensic accountant analyzing finances for divorce and family law cases

 When one or both spouses own an interest in a closely held business, the valuation becomes the centerpiece of property division.
 Several distinct questions require expert analysis:

-Our business valuation work in divorce matters uses income, market, and asset approaches as appropriate, documented to AICPA standards and defensible under cross-examination.
+Our business valuation work in divorce matters uses income, market, and asset approaches as appropriate, documented to AICPA standards and designed so the assumptions, records, and conclusions can be evaluated by parties, counsel, mediators, courts, or other decision-makers.

 What Both Sides Should Clarify Before Financial Discovery Closes